eda-ricercatore/gulyas-scripts/notes/uml.md

 The categories of *UML 2.x* are also listed, and briefly described, below
 	\cite{WikipediaContributors2018h}:
-+ structural diagrams, which "represent structural information"
++ structural diagrams, which "represent structural information" and model required/necessary entities/elements of the system;
+	they can document the software architecture of software systems.
 	- **class diagrams**
-	- component diagrams
+	- component diagrams show the decomposition of the system into components, and the dependencies between these components
 	- composite structure diagrams
 	- deployment diagrams
 	- object diagrams
 	- package diagrams
 	- profile diagrams
-+ behavioral diagrams, which "represent general types of behavior" and different aspects of interactions
++ behavioral diagrams, which "represent general types of behavior" and different aspects of interactions;
-	- **activity diagrams**
+	they represent what can or must happen in the system (model);
+	they represent required behavior (and functionality) of the system and its components
+	- **activity diagrams** describe the activities (or, actions and functions) of each component in the system, including step-by-step operations
 	- **state machine diagrams**
 	- **use case diagrams**
-	- **interaction diagrams**, which represent "different aspects of interactions"
+	- **interaction diagrams**, which represent "different aspects of interactions," and highlight/emphasize the system's control flow and dataflow.
 		* communication diagrams
 		* interaction overview diagrams
-		* **sequence diagrams**
+		* **sequence diagrams** show sequences of messages between objects to indicate/display/show how they communicate with each other
 		* **timing diagrams**

-Each of these diagrams can comments and notes to describe usage, constraints,
+Each of these diagrams can include comments and notes to describe usage,
-	and intent \cite{WikipediaContributors2018h}.
+	constraints, and intent \cite{WikipediaContributors2018h}.